thk2b/duck-check/readme.md

 ##### Positional Arrays

-A positional array is an array where each element in the array is of one specific type.
+A positional array is an array where each position in the array is of a specific type.
 For instance, an array with a first number, then a string.

 ```js
 is([ Number, String ])( [1, 'a'] )